How?

 No code, just words.

-At Being Guided, Vibe Coding is the third of three, interrelated elements of digital innovation: Think; Simplify; Vibe.
+At Being Guided, Vibe Coding is the third of five interrelated elements of digital innovation: Think; Simplify; Vibe; Build, and Sell.

 Section image

-As illustrated above, Vibe Coding here is powered by Salesforce, Google or Microsoft technology and driven by Design Thinking based on the Stanford d.school2 method.
-This is five iterative stages to create a solid Think foundation for digital innovation.
+As illustrated above, Vibe Coding here is powered by Salesforce or Microsoft technology.
+This is driven by Design Thinking based on the Stanford d.school2 method.
+It is five iterative stages to create a solid Think foundation for digital innovation.
 See Journal post: Think.

 As readers probably know, there are a bewildering number of startups that have entered the Vibe Coding marketspace: Base448, Bolt9 and Lovable10, among many.
 In turn, these new startup challengers, although in receipt of significant funding valuations (Lovable valued at $6billion11), rely on Supabase12 as their infrastructure.

-At the time of writing this Journal post (January 6, 2026), I have prioritised Vibe Coding on the platforms delivered by the global market leaders: Salesforce, Google and Microsoft.
+At the time of writing this Journal post (January 9, 2026), I have prioritised Vibe Coding on the platforms delivered by the global market leaders: Salesforce and Microsoft.
 This is due to a limitation with Vibe Coding startups, where their 'Stochastic Models' exhibit the inconsistency of Large Language Models (LLMs).
 Although these tools work well as Prototypes, they need a further 'Optimisation' step to become Production-ready 'Deterministic Models13, 14, 15.

-Salesforce, Google and Microsoft have all combined a broader set of technologies and mature infrastructures to enable a successful transition from Vibe Coding a Prototype to Optimising the Web apps in a Build phase for secure, scalable Production outcomes.
+Salesforce and Microsoft have both combined a broader set of technologies with their mature infrastructures to enable a successful transition from Vibe Coding a Prototype to Optimising the Web apps in a Build phase for secure, scalable Production outcomes.

 Build.

-The Build process takes a Vibed Coded Prototype and turn this into a Production class Web app on eith Salesforce, Google or Microsoft technology.
+The Build process takes a Vibed Coded Prototype and turn this into a Production class Web app on either Salesforce or Microsoft technology.

 Section image